 Belvedere Palace Christmas Village

 If you love castles and art, then head a bit out of the Old Town to one of Vienna’s most popular tourist attractions, the Belvedere Palace, for a magical Christmas Village on the palace grounds with the palace as the backdrop.
 If you have time, take a peek inside for the most famous piece of artwork, iconic to Vienna, The Kiss by Gustav Klimt.
 Far enough out of the town and away from large crowds, the market here is relatively small and authentic.
 Here, you’ll find traditional handcrafted items and Christmas decorations at more than 40 festively decorated stalls.
+I honestly felt like the Belevedere Christmas Market was the best market to visit of all the Viennese markets as well as the prettiest Christmas Market in Vienna and definitely the best market to visit at night!

 Here, you’ll feel like you’re walking through one of the most elegant markets in Vienna, drink mulled wine from cups that look like angels praying and find massive Krapfen big enough to feed a family!
 The perfect time to be here is just at dusk to capture the magic of the twinkling star lights in the fountain in front of the palace.
 This year, a traveling tree made from wooden sleighs was added which has been all over Europe.